jxhnkndl/workout-tracker/README.md

 ## Installation
-While the application can be visited and interacted with at it's deployment link, the project can be installed to run locally using the steps below.
+While the application can be visited and interacted with at it's deployment link, the project can also be installed to run locally using the steps below.

 This application requires Node.js and npm to run locally.
 To check whether Node.js and npm are installed locally, run:
 ```